louismeunier/notes/Statistics/stats.typ

 1. find constants $c_1, c_2$ such that $P(c_1 <= Q(bold(X); theta) <= c_2) = 1 -alpha$;
 2. having $c_1, c_2$, solve the inequality from 1. with respect to $theta$ to get something of the form $P(L(bold(X)) <= theta <= U(bold(X))) = 1 - alpha$.

 When $Q$ is monotone with respect to $theta$, then inverting the inequality in 1. is easier.
 Otherwise, the resulting interval could be the union of several intervals.
-Further, for a parameter family, there may not exist a PQ, or there may exist many PQs.
+Further, for a parametric family, there may not exist a PQ, or there may exist many PQs.
 In this second case, we choose a PQ based of a sufficient statistic.

 #example[
   Let $X_i tilde^"iid" cal(N)(mu, sigma^2), i = 1, dots, n$, where $sigma$ known.
 We seek a confidence interval for $mu$.
 Recall the UMVUE for $mu$ is $overline(X)_n$.
 Then, a PQ is given by $